Braided skew monoidal categories: Braided skew multicategories

 \subsubsection{Braided skew multicategories}

 Now let $\bba$ be a skew multicategory.
-By a braiding on $\bba$ we require, to begin with, that the ordinary multicategory $\bba_l$ of loose multimaps be equipped with actions exhibiting it as a braided multicategory.
+For a braiding on $\bba$ we require, to begin with, that the ordinary multicategory $\bba_l$ of loose multimaps be equipped with actions exhibiting it as a braided multicategory.

-Consider the subgroup $\cb^1_{n} = \langle \sigma_{2},\ldots,\sigma_{n} \rangle \leq \cb_{n}$; that is, we omit the single generator having a non-trivial action on $1 \in \{1,\ldots,n\}$.
+Consider the subgroup $\cb^1_{n} = \langle \beta_{2},\ldots,\beta_{n} \rangle \leq \cb_{n}$; that is, we omit the single generator having a non-trivial action on $1 \in \{1,\ldots,n\}$.
 Of course $\cb^1_n \cong \cb_{n-1}$.
 Observe also that $s(t_{1},\ldots,t_{n}) \in\cb^1_{m_{1}+\ldots m_{n}}$ whenever $s \in \cb^1_{n}$ and $t_{1} \in \cb^1_{m_{1}}$.
 In a braided skew multicategory we also require:

 \begin{enumerate} \item[(1*)] for each $s \in \cb^1_{n}$ a function $ s^*\colon \bba_t(a_{1},\ldots,a_{n};b) \to \bba_t(a_{s1},\ldots,a_{sn};b)$ such that these satisfy the action equations $(fs)t = f(st)$, $f1=f$ as well as the compatibility $j(fs)=j(f)s$. \item[(2*)] given $f \in \bba_{t}(b_1,\ldots,b_{n};c)$, $s \in \cb^1_n$, $g_{1} \in \bba_t(\overline{a_{1}};b_1)$ and $t_1 \in \cb^1_{m_{1}}$, plus $g_{i} \in \bba_l(\overline{a_{i}};b_i)$, $t_{i} \in \cb_{m_{i}}$ for $i \in \{2,\ldots,n\}$, we require the equivariance equation